 Business-type activities.
-Business-type activities decreased the City's net position by \$613,470, accounting for 1.81 percent of the total decline in the government's net position.
-Key elements of this decrease are as follows:
+Business-type activities decreased the City's net position by \$316,516, accounting for 0.95 percent of the total government's net position.
+Key elements of this increase are as follows:

-- In reviewing the net (expense)/revenue, the water and sewer sales and service function showed net loss for the year of \$503,525 The net loss was attributable to a decrease in the prior year capital grant in the amount of \$467,811.
-While the revenues increased slightly by \$376,000 due to rate increases and the expenses increased by \$462,000, therefore resulting in the net loss for the years.
-Depreciation expense increased by \$45,000 due to infrastructure projects. - The golf course fund showed a net loss for the year of \$109,945 as a result of operations.
-The loss was slightly more than the prior year due to a decrease in revenues of \$125,000 due to being shut down as a result of COVID 19 for several months.
-The flip side of the shutdown was a decrease in expenses of \$90,000.
-However, the decrease in expenses were not enough to produce net income during the year.
+- In reviewing the net (expense)/revenue, the water and sewer sales and service function showed net loss for the year of \$542,848.
+The net loss was attributable to GASB 68 and 75 entries adjusting deferred outflows, inflows and liabilities.
+Total operating expenses continue to outpace revenues.
+While the revenues increased slightly by \$96,000 due to rate increases, expenses increased by \$51,000, therefore resulting in the net loss for the year due to total expenses.
+Operating expenses decreased by \$5,000 while Depreciation expense increased by \$56,000 due to infrastructure projects. - The golf course fund showed a net income for the year of \$126,000 as a result of operations.
+The net income was the first time the golf course has showed a profit in several years.
+The course was shut down as a result of COVID 19 for several months in fiscal year 2020.
+However, once the course re-opened, it produced a very nice steady stream of income.
+Operating expenses did increase due to the high volume of usage but depreciation expense did decreases.
 In addition, an operating transfer was made during the year because of the ongoing operating commitments.